Your expert guide to the Copper Canyon Adventure Park

 rusty barrel made into an oven, plates and bowls balanced on top

-Shopping At The Copper Canyon Adventure Park
+Souvenirs at the Copper Canyon Adventure Park

 table with wooden items for sale. three women siting by it, hills and greenery in background

-Where To Stay When Visiting The Copper Canyon Adventure Park
+Where to stay when visiting the Copper Canyon Adventure Park

 There are a number of options for hotels in the area.
 In Divisadero, there’s one famous hotel but most options are in Posada Barrancas.
 Note that when searching for accommodation options here, you’ll want to look for “Areponapuchi”, as that’s the name of the nearest village.

-If you want to know more about taking the train, do check out my article all about it, especially as it gives hints as to where to wait for the train when it is inevitably delayed.
+🚂 If you want to know more about taking the train, do check out my article all about it, especially as it gives hints as to where to wait for the train when it is inevitably delayed.
 Next stop along the way is Bahuichivo where you can stop to explore Cerochaui and Urique.

 It is worth confirming with your hotel whether they pick you up from the station or whether you’re meant to make your own way there.

-Climate Around The Adventure Park
+Climate around the Adventure Park

 Cassie